MobileRoboticsSkoltech/bandeja-platform/README.md

 git clone --recurse-submodules https://github.com/MobileRoboticsSkoltech/bandeja-platform
 ```

+## Twist-n-Sync Python Package
+Synchronization is based on our [Twist-n-Sync](https://github.com/MobileRoboticsSkoltech/twistnsync-python) algorithm that can be installed via `pip`.

 Using this materials please do not forget to reference this repository and cite the paper:

 ```